nyumets/nyumets.github.io/_posts/2022-03-29-nyumets-brain-v1.md

 ---
 layout: post
-title: NYUMets Brain v1.0
+title: NYUMets_Brain v1.0
 subtitle: Introducing NYUMets
 gh-repo: nyumets/nyumets-open-data
 gh-badge: [follow]
 tags: [NYUMets, NYUMets_brain]
 social-share: false
 ---
+This post is to announce our first data release, NYUMets_Brain v1.0.
+This dataset was extracted from one of the world's largest clinical registeries of metastatic brain cancer.
+[Text on brain metastastes]

+[Some of Katie's and Fred's thoughts on their project.]
 ***Katherine E. Link, Ph.D.*** \
 ***MD Student***

 ***Fred Kwon, Ph.D.*** \
 ***MSTP Student***

-Some of Katie's and Fred's thoughts on their project.

 ### Participating NYU Langone Teams
 **NYU OLAB:** For more details on the AI experience see [the NYU OLAB Website](https://nyuolab.org/)<br>